alogishetty-chwy/docker-base-images/images/symfony3.md

 In this image is a basic nginx webserver with PHP 7.0 installation available.
 It is configured to run a Symfony 3 application placed in /var/www.
 There are no SSL enabled per default.

+**Note:**: You're looking to an old version of this image which is not supported anymore and will receive security updates only.
+Please migrate to the [v2.0](https://github.com/whatwedo/docker-base-images/tree/v2.0/images/symfony3) release.

 ## Usage

 ```